imlazyeye/duck/README.md

 ### Tags

 Sometimes you need to break the rules.
-Perhaps there is a place in my codebase that I would really like to use a `globalvar`, even though it is depreacted.
+Perhaps there is a place in my codebase that I would really like to use a `globalvar` even though it is depreacted.
 In general though, I still don't want them to be allowed.
 You can tag the specific occurance of the issue to acknowledge (and ignore) the lint.

 ```gml
 // #[allow(deprecated)]